AdaCore/ada-spark-rfcs/features/rfc-import-array-from-address.md

 =======

-This proposal introduces the possibility of dynamically creating an access to and Ada unconstrained array from an address and its bounds.
+This proposal introduces the possibility of dynamically creating an access to an Ada unconstrained array from an address and its bounds.

 Motivation
 ==========